🛠

-Gyroflow core is a library that handles all stabilization algorithms and processing of video pixels.
-It is designed with a few assumptions in mind:
+Gyroflow Core is a library that handles all stabilization algorithms and processing of video pixels.

 Gyroflow core doesn't make any assumptions about video data source, motion data source, user interface, video decoding, encoding or playback.